Richard Spare: Group exhibitions

-Notable mixed shows include 'The Art on paper Fair' at the Royal College of Art, The Royal Society of Painter-Etchers and Engravers open exhibitions, 'The Originals', Society of Wildlife Artists and the Royal Society of British Artists Open exhibitions at the Mall Galleries, the Folkestone Metropole Galleries and the Whitechapel Open Exhibitions.
+Other notable mixed shows with the Royal College of Art, The Royal Society of Painter-Etchers and Engravers, Royal West of England Academy, Royal Cambrian Academy of Art, Royal Hibernian Academy, Society of Graphic Fine Art, Society of Wildlife Artists and the Royal Society of British Artists and galleries including the Mall Galleries, the Folkestone Metropole Galleries, the Whitechapel Gallery and the Barbican Art Gallery.

+Awards

+In September 2025, the Open University awarded Spare an honorary degree, Doctor of the University, during a graduation ceremony held at the Barbican Centre in London.

 Collections

 Richard Spare's work appears in numerous public and private collections worldwide, including: